New tobacco and vaping laws in Western Australia

 What this means for tobacco sellers

-Retailers and wholesalers who hold a valid tobacco licence and comply with the law will not be affected by the incoming changes.
+Retailers and wholesalers who hold a valid tobacco licence and comply with the law will not be affected by the changes.

 Closure orders